BenjaminCB/rocq-template/README.md

   get access to any new definitions proofs etc.
 - A small example showing how a simple multi file setup with dependencies can be made.

-# What is not included

-- A showcase of how to use libraries, however many libraries should be easily available through the nix store.